MahdiAll99/MEDomicsLab-website/content/en/_index.md

       items:
         - name: Easy management
           icon: sparkles
-          description: MEDomicsLab simplifies the management of diverse datasets and assets, offering an organized, unified view of medical data.
+          description: MEDomics platform simplifies the management of diverse datasets and assets, offering an organized, unified view of medical data.
 With its user-friendly interface, researchers can easily handle complex data without technical hurdles, making analysis more straightforward.
         - name: Save your time
           icon: clock
-          description: Equipped with all essential tools, MEDomicsLab saves users time by enabling experiment setup without any coding.
+          description: Equipped with all essential tools, MEDomics platform saves users time by enabling experiment setup without any coding.
 Built-in pipelines and customizable workflows allow users to swiftly go from data to insights, boosting efficiency and focus on research.
         - name: Promote synergy
           icon: users
-          description: Designed for collaboration, MEDomicsLab bridges the gap between clinicians and computer scientists.
+          description: Designed for collaboration, MEDomics platform bridges the gap between clinicians and computer scientists.
 Clinicians can design experiments, while computer scientists can refine and adapt them, fostering teamwork for developing impactful predictive models.

   - block: markdown
     id: highlights
     content: